 A third-party response often occurs through public channels such as an ombuds- man or consumer affairs advocacy body or via an online review (e.g., Twitter hashtag #unitedsucks is a feed of tweets from unhappy United Airlines customers).
 This response can result in WOM that can severely damage brands.

-Expressions of consumer dissatisfaction will vary depending on a number of factors; consumer demographics (e.g., a lack of resources such as income and education), con- sumer personality (e.g., traits of introversion and agreeableness), and company policies and practices (e.g., a difﬁcult and unpleasant complaint process) will all reduce con- sumer complaints.
+Expressions of consumer dissatisfaction will vary depending on several factors.
+Consumer demographics (e.g., a lack of resources such as income and education), consumer personality (e.g., traits of introversion and agreeableness), and company policies and practices (e.g., a difﬁcult and unpleasant complaint process) will all reduce consumer complaints.